Chelsea - Fulham: How to watch, stream link, odds, start time, prediction

 Team news

-Chelsea have one injury concern, Mateo Kovacic, who has been out with a thigh injury.
+Chelsea have two injury concerns: Mateo Kovacic, who has been out with a thigh injury, and Antonio Rudiger is out with a small issue.

 Fulham have a few injury problems as Kenny Tete is recovering after contracting COVID-19.
 Terrence Kongolo, Marek Rodak and Tom Cairney are all out.